• Home

 Our assessments have the following strengths:

-• Qualifications: Our doctors are fully qualified clinical psychologists recognised as appropriately skilled to lead and diagnose ASD (Autism Spectrum Disorder) and ADHD (Attention Deficit Hyperactivity Disorder) within the context of a multidisciplinary service.
+• Qualifications: Our doctors are fully qualified clinical psychologists recognised as appropriately trained and skilled to lead and diagnose ASD (Autism Spectrum Disorder) and ADHD (Attention Deficit Hyperactivity Disorder) within the context of a multidisciplinary service.

 • Multi-Disciplinary Approach: Diagnoses are made within a multi-professional team, enabling consultation on complex cases with clinicians from other professional backgrounds.